What To Do If Baby Has a Fear of Strangers

 Even if your baby has a fear of strangers, it’s important for their social skills to meet new people.
 So here’s how to help them with meeting people:

-• Keep physical contact with your baby while they meet new people.
+• Keep physical contact with baby while they meet new people.
 Hold their hand or have them sit on your lap while meeting new faces.

 • Stay calm and greet the new person warmly, to set a good example.

-• Baby has a fear of strangers if they cry around new peopleConsider video chatting!
+• Consider video chatting!
 While this may not be the primary way children meet new people, babies as young as 8 months can learn how to interact over video.

 Even if it doesn’t go well the first time baby meets someone new, don’t be discouraged!
 Keep introducing baby to new people, but also remember to be patient.
-Don’t push them, or if they’re crying continuously, remove them from the situation.
+Don’t push them, and if they’re crying continuously, remove them from the situation.
 The process doesn’t need to be rushed.

 If your baby has a fear of strangers that is intense and doesn’t seem to be lessening at they get older, speak to a healthcare provider.